 Carpal tunnel syndrome

-A person with carpal tunnel syndrome may experience frequent numbness or a tingling sensation in the fingers, especially in the thumb, index finger, and middle finger.
+A person with carpal tunnel syndrome may experience frequent numbness or a tingling sensation in the fingers, especially in the:

 Hand tendonitis

-A person with hand tendonitis may experience pain just outside of the joint, especially when moving the joint.
-They may also experience swelling in the affected area.
+Hand tendonitis can cause pain just outside the joint, especially when moving the joint.
+It can also cause swelling in the affected area.

 This condition causes symptoms such as: